-The Group Executive Team welcomed three new members in 2021, the Housing Director, the Property Services Director and the Outward Chief Executive.
-The team acts within the authority delegated by the Board and holds no interest in the Association's shares, in accordance with the Articles of Association.
+The Group Executive Team acts within the authority delegated by the Board and holds no interest in the Association's shares, in accordance with the Articles of Association.

 The Chief Executive and Executive Team members are on notice periods ranging from three to six months.
-Details of the Board and Executive Team remuneration are shown in notes 9 and 10 (pages 47 and 48).
+Details of the Board and Executive Team remuneration are shown in notes 9 and 10 (pages 48 and 49).